Central Utah Rail Project

 Update, May 2015

-The following comes from Progressive Railroading, May 28, 2015:
+From Progressive Railroading, May 28, 2015.

 The Surface Transportation Board's Office of Environmental Analysis (OEA) has issued a Final Environmental Impact Statement (FEIS) for the proposed construction and operation of a 43-mile rail line between Levan and Salina, Utah, the agency announced late last week.